 The Municipal Evidence

 Baltimore has had a Democratic mayor since 1967 — sixty consecutive years.
-Its poverty rate sits at roughly 20%, compared to a national average of 11.5%.
-Its homicide rate hit 43 per 100,000 in 2023 — about eight times the national average.
-Only 7% of public school students test proficient in math.
-The population collapsed from 906,000 in 1970 to roughly 570,000 today (Census Bureau ACS, 2022; FBI UCR, 2023; Maryland State Dept. of Education, 2023).
+Poverty stands at roughly 20%, against a national average of 11.5%.
+In 2023 the homicide rate reached 43 per 100,000 — about eight times the national average.
+Just 7% of public school students prove proficient in math.
+From 906,000 in 1970 the population has fallen to roughly 570,000 today (Census Bureau ACS, 2022; FBI UCR, 2023; Maryland State Dept. of Education, 2023).

-St. Louis has had Democratic mayors since 1949.
-The poverty rate sits at 24%.
-The homicide rate ranks among the highest in the nation.
+St. Louis has had Democratic mayors since 1949, yet the poverty rate sits at 24% and the homicide rate ranks among the highest in the nation.
 The population fell from 857,000 to about 290,000 (Census Bureau ACS, 2022).

 What Does Your Real-World Intelligence Look Like?